isomerpages/enterprisesg-cpso/pages/1d-safety-tips-on-power-banks.md

 <p>✅</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Use and store the power bank in cool and dry places away from heat sources,
+<p>Use and store the power bank in cool and dry places <strong>away</strong> from
-direct sunlight, combustible gas, humidity, water or other liquids.</p>
+heat sources, direct sunlight, combustible gas, humidity, water or other liquids.</p>
 </td>
 </tr>
 <tr>